gustycooper/gustycooper.github.io/mydoc/mydoc_1_overview.md

 permalink: /mydoc_1_overview/
 ---

-## Introduction Overview
+## Intro and 1st Program Module Overview

-The Introduction section is primarily concerned with concepts and not programming.
+The Introduction module is primarily concerned with concepts and not programming; however, we do write our first programs in this module.
 The Introduction section defines the basic components of computers science.
 After completing this section, you should understand the following concepts.

 * computers
 * input